phyro/es/README.md

 #### OTS (OpenTimestamps)

 We stamp every event with [OpenTimestamps](https://opentimestamps.org/) by implementing [NIP-03](https://github.com/nostr-protocol/nips/blob/master/03.md).
 We also require every event to come with the "ots" field.
 This field can only be verified by validating the proof against the Bitcoin blockchain.
-To verify them, we first have to configure the connection to our bitcoin rpc.
-We do this with
+To verify them, we can either rely on comparing the block merkle root from what blockchain.info tells us or we configure the connection to our bitcoin rpc.
+By default we'll query blockchain.info.
+If we want to trust only our bitcoin node and speed up verification, we set the rpc node with

 ```
 $ es ots rpc localhost:8332 myuser mysupersecretpassword